HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 <span style='color:red'>A &lt;Router&gt; may have only one child element</span>

-If you open up your browser dev tools console You should be seeing the same error.
+If you open up your browser dev tools console you should be seeing the same error.
 What does this mean?
 Well, as you know in React, a component must return one child/html node (which may wrap many others).
 We just gave __Router__ three children!
-To remedy this problem we need to place all of the __Route__ components into a `<div>` tag:
+To remedy this problem we can place all of the __Route__ components into a `<div>` tag:

 ```javascript
 ReactDOM.render((